argenisf/mp-server-side-training/docs/README.md

 #### Download the files

 Alright, now that you have your PHP environment, let's download the files you need.
 Open terminal, and navigate to the root folder of your MAMP webserver.
-You can do this by typing cd `/Applications/MAMP/htdocs/`.
+You can do this by typing `cd /Applications/MAMP/htdocs/`.

-Now, let's close the repository.
+Now, let's clone the repository.
 Run the following command: `git clone https://github.com/argenisf/mp-server-side-training`.
 Once it finishes, you will have the project files in your computer.
 You can also view them in your finder by opening a Finder window, and going to Applications -> MAMP -> htdocs -> mp-server-side-training.

 #### Install the Database